Oprah's big interview with Meghan and Prince Harry Sunday: Start time, how to watch and what to know

-Royals do not grant interviews to Oprah.
+Royals don't grant interviews to Oprah.
 It's simply Not Done.
-Then again, Prince Harry, the second son of Prince Charles and the late Diana, Princess of Wales, herself a true iconoclast, was never going to be a by-the-book prince.
+Then again, Prince Harry, the second son of Prince Charles and the late Diana, Princess of Wales, herself a true iconoclast, was never going to be a prince who did things by the book.
 Now, Harry and his wife, American-born Meghan, Duchess of Sussex, are sitting down with celebrity royalty, Oprah Winfrey, for a much-anticipated televised interview.

 When is Oprah's interview with Harry and Meghan?